marlobello/adguardp/README.md

 # AdGuard Anti-Porn DNS Service

-I have created this repository so that friends and family can use this information to help precent access to pornographic websites.
+I have created this repository so that friends and family can use this information to help precent access to adult content on the internet.
+No solution is perfect, but perhaps this will be of some help.

 This is primarily targeted at mobile devices that are either Android or iOS.
+It will prevent access to many adult websites while the phone is on wifi ***as well as cellular*** networks.

 ## Setup